furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

     - `git tag -f -a "stable-$CIRCLE_BRANCH" -m "[skip ci] Added Stable Polylith tag"`
       - Creates or moves the tag
     - `git push origin $CIRCLE_BRANCH --tags --force`
-      - Pushed tag back to the git repository
+      - Pushes the tag back to the git repository

 ### How to create this workspace from scratch
 You can find necessary steps to create this workspace with Polylith plugin [here](how-to.md).